agonzalezl/agonzalezl/README.md

 ## 👋 Hello and welcome to my GitHub profile

-I’m a Software Developer and Data Scientists working at [Mpya Digital](https://mpyadigital.com/)
+I’m a Software Developer and Data Scientists.

 ### 🛠 Technology Stack